dmitriz/vscode-runonsave/README.md

+# Run On Events (Fork of vscode-runonsave)

+> **This is a maintained fork of [`emeraldwalk/vscode-runonsave`](https://github.com/emeraldwalk/vscode-runonsave).**
+>
+> The original extension executes commands when files are saved.
+> This fork expands the functionality to support broader activation strategies — including repository state checks when VS Code launches.

+---

+## What's New in This Fork

+- Renamed the extension to `run-on-events` (internal ID)
+- Reset version to `0.0.1` to clearly mark the start of this fork
+- Preserves and extends `"*"` activation event to support startup behavior
+- New use case: check Git status (e.g., clean repo) immediately on launch
+- Legacy behavior (`onSave`) still supported, but fork allows generalization
+- Original configurations are preserved and will evolve in a backward-compatible way
+- More event types and scoped activation triggers are planned for future updates

+> **Note:** `"*"` activation is intentional and acknowledged.
+> This extension is designed for startup checks and is throttled to avoid unnecessary performance impact.
+> The schema warning can be safely ignored in this context.

+---

+## Original README (Preserved Below)

+> The following documentation is inherited from the original `vscode-runonsave` project.
+> While most of the configuration options and usage examples remain applicable,
+> this fork may introduce broader functionality in future updates.
+> Please refer to this section as a historical reference.

 # Run On Save for Visual Studio Code

 This extension allows configuring commands that get run whenever a file is saved in vscode.